tjnorwat/beanbot/README.md

-Python bot that sends images of beans
+Python bot that sends images of beans to users